88lex/sasync/README.md

 5. Skips a pair if source and destination are exactly equal in size.
 6. Has a light check of set.* source destination pairs.
 If there are too few the script aborts with an error.

+**NOTE:** Recent betas of rclone require a new flag `--drive-server-side-across-configs` in order to do server-side sync/copy.
+This flag has been added to this version of sasync as a default.
+If you are running an older version of rclone or wish to not execute server-side copies simply delete the flag from sasync.

 **There are several files in the repo at the moment.**
 1. sasync is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.